singuliere/enough/docs/extending.rst

 Some very horizontal playbooks are regrouped in the `misc` scenario.

-The presence of a `bind-host` in most scenarios allows to spoof all records from `securedrop.club` domain from an hermetic internal view (and could spoof any other domain).
+The presence of a `bind-host` in most scenarios allows to spoof all records from `enough.community` domain from an hermetic internal view (and could spoof any other domain).
 By the way, this disallow external requests like e.g. ACME challenge for TLS Certificates.
 To overcome this limitation, the domain of the scenario is defined in a one-time testing subdomain when a